-Indicator Description Methodology SDG Targets SECAP link Stakeholder Tier level Feasibility Gini-Index This indicator measures the (in)equality of income in society therefore the extent to which the distribution of income within a country deviates from a perfectly equal distribution.
-A coefficient of 0 expresses perfect equality where everyone has the same income, while a coefficient of 100 expresses full inequality where only one person has all the income. at higher level, the methodology to downscale the information needs to be % SDG05 Т 5.а Linked to SECAPs Energy Poverty pillar Citizens Tier 1 Proportion of population with access to electricity as a basic good necessary to satisfy at higher level, the methodology to downscale the information needs to be established % SDG07 Т 7.1 Linked to SECAPs Energy Poverty pillar Citizens Tier 2 Final energy consumption by sector and fuel industry, transport, households, The values can be disaggregated using the data from EUCALC, but some additional analysis is needed to match the SECAPS categories TWh/ye ar SDG07 Т 7.2, 7.3 Linked to SECAP Mitigation pillar.
-Energy consumption all sectors Public administration s Tier 1 Proportion of the electricity consumed that comes from renewable sources The values can be disaggregated using the data from EUCALC, but some assumptions need to be established % SDG07 Т 7.2 Linked to SECAP Mitigation pillar.
+Indicator Description Methodology Unit SDG Goal SDG Targets SECAP link Stakeholder Tier level Feasibility Gini-Index This indicator measures the (in)equality of income in society therefore the extent to which the distribution of income within a country deviates from a perfectly equal distribution.
+A coefficient of 0 expresses perfect equality where everyone has the same income, while a coefficient of 100 expresses full inequality where only one person has all the income.
+Data available at World Bank, even though at higher level, the methodology to downscale the information needs to be established % SDG05 T 5.a Linked to SECAPs Energy Poverty pillar Citizens Tier 1 Proportion of population with access to electricity The indicator measures the share of population that has access to electricity as a basic good necessary to satisfy basic needs.
+Electricity access entails a household having initial access to sufficient electricity to power a basic bundle of energy services - at a minimum, several lightbulbs, phone charging, a radio and potentially a fan or television - with the level of service capable of growing over time Data available at World Bank, even though at higher level, the methodology to downscale the information needs to be established % SDG07 T 7.1 Linked to SECAPs Energy Poverty pillar Citizens Tier 2 Final energy consumption by sector and fuel This indicator covers the final energy consumed by end users, such as industry, transport, households, services, and agriculture; it excludes energy consumption of the energy sector itself and losses occurring during transformation and distribution of energy.
+It is the main information requested in SECAP mitigation pillar to calculate the emissions of the different sectors The values can be disaggregated using the data from EUCALC, but some additional analysis is needed to match the SECAPS categories TWh/ye ar SDG07 T 7.2, 7.3 Linked to SECAP Mitigation pillar.
+Energy consumption all sectors Public administration s Tier 1 Proportion of the electricity consumed that comes from renewable sources The indicator provides information about the proportion of energy consumed in the city that comes from renewable sources.
+Renewable generation is an indicator reported in SECAP mitigation pillar and is used to calculate the final The values can be disaggregated using the data from EUCALC, but some assumptions need to be established % SDG07 Т 7.2 Linked to SECAP Mitigation pillar.
 Energy consumption coming from Public administration s Tier 1